VRConservation/fbabook/chapters/.ipynb_checkpoints/program-checkpoint.md

 Problem tree.
 ```

 During problem analysis, the process is as important as the end product.
 The exercise should be treated as a learning experience.
-Problem tree analysis is typically done with your design team and possibly other stakeholders at a participatory workshop.
+Problem tree analysis is typically done with your design team and possibly other stakeholders at a participatory workshop or video call using Miro or other whiteboards.
 Participants write problems, immediate causes, root causes, and effects on sticky notes or note cards.
 Each card should contain only one item.
 This allows participants to move the cards around and discuss where they best fit within the problem tree.
 Experience in facilitating the problem tree method and familiarity with the local context are important considerations when selecting a facilitator.
 Once you have constructed a problem tree with a logical flow, record it on the Problem Analysis worksheet.

 Once you have created your situation model or problem trees, review the logic by asking these questions: